 The law says:

-Using best endeavours means doing everything they can to meet the child or young person’s SEN. There are further details of what this might include in the SEN and Disability Code of Practice 2015.
-It is a proactive duty that requires the appropriate authority to enquire and ensure that the nursery, school or college is actually making the special educational provision that children and young people require.
-It is not enough to accept the word of a school’s headteacher, for example, that an adequate record-keeping process is in place – the school governors should ensure that it is.
+There are further details of what this might include in the SEN and Disability Code of Practice 2015.
+It is a proactive duty that requires Surrey to enquire and ensure that the nursery, school or college is actually making the SEP that your children or young people requires.
+It is not enough to accept the word of a school’s head teacher, for example, that an adequate record keeping process is in place – the school governors should ensure that it is.

-For children or young people with an EHCP, the best endeavours duty also applies, but additionally, the local authority has an absolute duty to secure the provision in their EHCP.
+For children or young people with an EHCP, the best endeavours duty also applies, but additionally the LA has an absolute duty to secure the provision in their EHCP.
 It is not enough for the LA to simply ‘try their best’ to provide it: the LA must ensure that it is provided.

 The SEN information report

 The governing bodies of all maintained schools and nursery schools and the proprietors of academies must also publish a SEN information report.
-This report will generally be found on the school’s website.
+This report should be found on the school’s website.

 The report must contain details of: